Take Care When Gifting Closely Held Business Interests

 On March 11, 2010, Judge Larry J. McKinney, of the United States District Court, Southern District of Indiana, similarly ruled that a husband and wife's gifts of membership interests to their children in a family limited liability company were gifts of future interests and therefore did not qualify for the Annual Exclusion.
 Although the taxpayer in Fisherraised several arguments, the Court made quick work of the arguments and its central focus appeared to be the number of conditions which restricted the children's right to transfer their gifted interests, therefore making it difficult for them to realize a substantial economic benefit in any immediate or "present" fashion.

 To attempt to avoid IRS challenges in this regard, many practitioners have been amending their business documents to provide a donee a limited right to demand and withdraw income or principal, much like a "Crummey" power (named after the case Crummey v.
 Commissioner, a 1968 9th Circuit Federal Court case) which allows a trust beneficiary to have a right to withdraw a limited amount of trust principal within a restricted period, a technique which has long been used to qualify gifts in trust for the Annual Exclusion.
 In light of the most recent cases, it is clear that the taxpayer needs to address this issue in a straight-forward manner.
+Whether you have broad business questions you need answers to, or something specific in mind (ex.
+Subchapter S Corporations), our attorneys can assist you with any legal aid you might need for both new and well established businesses.
 Feel free to contact us to discuss this and other issues relative to planning with business entities.
+Our attorneys are also skilled in handling every type of estate and trust, including non-traditional trusts like resulting and constructive trusts, and even pet trusts.

 Under the 1997 Tax Act, the annual exclusion which was $10,000.00 at the time was indexed for inflation and is increased in $1,000 increments.
 An increase to $11,000 occurred in 2002, an increase to $12,000.00 occurred in 2006, and finally an increase to $13,000.00 occurred in 2009.